rfo909/RForth/README.md

 ## Clock frequency

-The Arduino Uno as well as the original Nano, run at 16 MHz, but I intend to clock it down to 8 MHz, and at boot time, via some pin inform the CPU what crystal it is currently running off.
+The Arduino Uno as well as the original Nano, runs at 16 MHz, but I intend to clock it down to 8 MHz, and at boot time, via some pin inform the CPU what crystal it is currently running off.
 Using CLKDIV bits (fuses and dynamically) means we can run at 8 MHz even on a 16 MHz crystal, and have all timings be correct.

-This is important, in order to continue using the Uno R3 for programming the chips, which has the 16 MHz crystal, before moving the bare atmega328p into a separate harness with a crystal and some power source, now with the option of running at either 5V or 3.3V.
+This is important, in order to continue using the Uno R3 for programming the chips, as it has the 16 MHz crystal, before moving the bare atmega328p into a separate harness with a crystal and some power source, which means it can run on 3.3V.